The Impact of Your Credit Score on Auto Insurance Rates

 Instantly compare auto insurance rates by credit score and start saving today.

-Insurers calculate a credit-based insurance score using several factors from your credit report, including payment history, total debt, length of credit, and types of credit used.
-This score is not the same as your FICO score but draws from similar financial data.
-For more insights into pricing strategies, review our article on comparing auto insurance rates across different variables.
+Insurance companies calculate credit-based insurance scores using various factors from your credit report, such as payment history, outstanding debt, length of credit history, and types of credit accounts.
+While this score differs from your FICO credit score, it draws on similar financial data.
+For further details on pricing strategies, see our article on comparing auto insurance rates.

 Tips to Improve Your Score and Lower Premiums